U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Point Loma Nazarene University is 13:1, and the school has 53.7 percent of its classes with fewer than 20 students.
-The most popular majors at Point Loma Nazarene University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Liberal Arts and Sciences, General Studies and Humanities; Psychology; and Parks, Recreation, Leisure, and Fitness Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 83.2 percent.
+The student-faculty ratio at Point Loma Nazarene University is 14:1, and the school has 46.6 percent of its classes with fewer than 20 students.
+The most popular majors at Point Loma Nazarene University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Visual and Performing Arts; Biological and Biomedical Sciences; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 83.3 percent.

-Point Loma Nazarene University has a total undergraduate enrollment of 2,376, with a gender distribution of 39.4 percent male students and 60.6 percent female students.
-At this school, 67.0 percent of the students live in college-owned, -operated, or -affiliated housing and 33.0 percent of students live off campus.
-Point Loma Nazarene University is part of the NAIA athletic conference.
+Point Loma Nazarene University has a total undergraduate enrollment of 2,415, with a gender distribution of 37.8 percent male students and 62.2 percent female students.
+At this school, 68 percent of the students live in college-owned, -operated, or -affiliated housing and 30 percent of students live off campus.
+Point Loma Nazarene University is part of the NCAA II athletic conference.

 |Student gender distribution|